South Molle Island: Tourism

-First established in 1937, the island's resort lies on Bauer Bay on the northern end of the island and so is well protected from the prevailing south easterly winds.
+First established in 1937, the island's resort lies on Bauer Bay on the northern end of the island and so is well protected from the prevailing south-easterly winds.
 The resort area, now known as South Molle Island Resort, is owned by Koala Adventures and has a nine-hole golf course in addition to 200 rooms that can accommodate 600 guests.
 In 1961 a large jetty was built as the small jetty that existed was only usable at high tide.

 Popular hiking and cycling trips include the walk to Mount Jeffreys in the southern half of the island, from which one can continue southwest to Sandy Bay.

 The operating rights to the South Molle Island resort were acquired by Ansett Transport Industries in 1986.
 At the time, Ansett was half owner of Hamilton Island Airport which provided a strong stream of tourists to South Molle.
 Bauer Bay holds a seaplane base.

 In 2016, the island was bought by a Chinese company, but was destroyed by Cyclone Debbie only a few months later.
 As of 2019, the resort remains closed and in disrepair.

 History

 There is some evidence that Aboriginals visited the island to extract hard stone for their weapons.
-The islands's first pastoral lease was granted in 1883.
+The islands' first pastoral lease was granted in 1883.
 It was owned by the Bauer family since around 1920 and primarily used for sheep and cattle grazing until a resort was built in the 1950s.
 In 1970, Cyclone Ada destroyed the island's resort.
 Coca-Cola filmed a TV commercial on the island.